webpack-contrib/val-loader/README.md

 # val-loader

-A webpack loader which executes a given module, and returns the result of the execution at build-time, when the module is required in the bundle.
-In this way, the loader changes a module from code to a result.
+A webpack loader that executes a given module and returns the result of the execution at build-time, when the module is required in the bundle.
+In this way, the loader changes a module from code into a result.

-Another way to view `val-loader`, is that it allows a user a way to make their own custom loader logic, without having to write a custom loader.
+Another way to view `val-loader` is that it allows users to implement custom loader logic without needing to write a full custom loader.

 The target module is called with two arguments: `(options, loaderContext)`